 Passing through Capalbio today, you discover a town that has largely adheres to its medieval plan, in spite of its fluctuating fortunes over the centuries.
 You can follow the circuit of walls all the way around, and enjoy a wide, wonderful panorama over the surrounding countryside.
 The Porta Senese still has its original fifteenth-century doors, enormous slabs of wood.

-Over the years, Capalbio has become an élite tourist destination, drawing the wealthy with the charming atmosphere of its little streets and the beautiful beaches below of Chiarone, Macchiatonda and la Torba.
+Place in the heart of the Southern Maremma, over the years Capalbio has become an élite tourist destination, drawing the wealthy with the charming atmosphere of its little streets and the beautiful beaches below of Chiarone, Macchiatonda and la Torba.
 Even Giacomo Puccini, as we know from his letters to Giuseppe Della Gherardesca and Piero Antinori, loved staying here for the hunting opportunities.

 Nearby